shamsfk/EtherCard/README.md

 * Reciever checks that Card was indeed claimed to his address and enters Retrival Key that is sent to to the contract
 * Contract checks if Retrival Key is valid and transfers Card's Value to the Reciever and Card's Fee to the special address specified by Contract's Manager
 * Card is closed

+Why Claiming Key is needed? - Claiming key is a defense against malicious nodes that could fish for a Card's key in order to steal it's funds.
+If whole chain of actions is executed in a proper order, maximum damage a fisher could do is to lock a Card to himself with no ability to claim it's funds.
+Reciver could notify Card's Creator for him to cancel the Card and create a new one.
+That way it makes no sense (except for vandalic reasons) for anyone to tamper with retrival process.